Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mean Corpuscular Volume

-VGM · MCV · Mean Cell Volume · Volume moyen des globules rouges
+MCV · Mean Cell Volume · Mean corpuscular volume

 Iron & Oxygenation

 Average red blood cell size is a sensitive indicator of erythropoiesis quality.
 MCV tracking evaluates the balance between key micronutrient intakes (iron, vitamins B9 and B12) and red blood cell production.
-Cohort studies associate a stable MCV within the optimal range with better metabolic health and reduced mortality.
+Large cohort studies associate a higher MCV with increased all-cause mortality in the general population.

 Physiological Role